JosephDavisC/claude_hackathon/transfer-eval-tool/README.md

 # Bellevue to UW Transfer Tool

-AI-powered transfer credit evaluation for Bellevue College students transferring to University of Washington.
+AI-powered transfer credit evaluation for students transferring to University of Washington.

 ## Quick Start